-BOMA/Chicago Leads Editorial Board Outreach on Property Tax Reform
+BOMA/Chicago Meets with Sun-Times, Daily Herald Editorial Boards on Property Tax Reform

 BOMA/Chicago has teamed with the Chicagoland Chamber of Commerce, the Illinois Retail Merchants Association and Locals 150 and 399 of the International Union of Operating Engineers to meet with editorial boards of major newspapers across the Chicagoland area.